 This unit introduces you to the processes and protocols that you will need for making a production on location.
 Working in groups in production roles you will develop an original fiction script or concept for a short film or comedy drama series for a specific audience.
 You will contribute to the development, pre-production, production and post-production of the project and will need to engage with re-purposing the finished film for distribution across different media platforms.
 You will be asked to develop a social media strategy to disseminate your finished work with the aim of generating ‘hits’ and developing an online audience.

-The Story unit offers you the opportunity to explore craft elements shared by various types of screenwriting, including structure, characterisation, dialogue and formatting, and the opportunity to put these elements into practice by writing their own short screenplay.
+The Story unit offers you the opportunity to explore storytelling for the screen, including structure, characterization, narration, dialogue, and formatting, and the opportunity to put these elements into practice by writing and developing your own short film or screenplay.

 Or Production Specialisms [Elective]